 - Disinterested to be picked up, cuddled or to be touched.

-As the child grows the symptoms for autism become more diverse although typically revolving around the impaired social skills, verbal and non verbal language difficulty and inflexible behaviour, some of the common symptoms identified in early childhood are:
+As the child grows the symptoms for autism become more diverse although typically revolving around the impaired social skills, verbal and non-verbal language difficulty and inflexible behavior, some of the common symptoms identified in early childhood are:

 - Impaired verbal communication with difficulty in using and understanding words.